-The Papio-Missouri River NRD recently awarded a $14.5 million contract to Hawkins Construction Company to build the WP-5 (West Branch Papio Creek site 5) Flood Control Reservoir and related outdoor recreational features.
+Construction is continuing on the Papio-Missouri River NRD’s WP-5 (West Branch Papio Creek Site 5) Flood Control Reservoir and related outdoor recreational features.
 The new 135 acre reservoir, surrounded by an additional 335 acres of public parkland, will be near 132nd St and Cornhusker Rd in Sarpy County, just northwest of the Werner Park Stadium.

 The reservoir project will help protect lives and property downstream along the West Branch Papillion Creek, including the cities of Papillion and Bellevue.
 Studies have shown that this area of Sarpy County is in dire need of additional flood protection.
 In addition to the construction of the flood control reservoir, the project also calls for the construction of a hiking/biking trail, boat ramp, picnic shelters, upstream water quality structures and a Lincoln Rd. extension and bridge.